dobromir-hristov/vuecommunity/docs/guide/ecosystem/editors-and-tools.md

 ### CodeSandbox <badge text="Rising Star"/>

-CodeSandbox is the only online, cloud based code editor, that supports Vue's SFC format, among many other frameworks and popular client apps and server setups.
+CodeSandbox is the only online, cloud based code editor, that supports Vue's SFC format, among many other frameworks, popular client apps and server setups.
 Vue projects are built with Vue CLI, giving you a well known folder structure to extend upon.

 Based on VSCode, CodeSandbox has a similar look and feel.
 When you create a Vue project, you will benefit from code completion, hinting, syntax highlighting and more.
 It even allows you to connect a sandbox to a Github repo and commit to it on each change.
 Apart from Vue CLI, they have templates for [Vuepress](../ecosystem/documentation.md#vuepress) and [Nuxt](../ecosystem/nuxt.md), just to name a few.

 CodeSandbox has a very generous freemium policy with 50 active sandboxes (projects) absolutely free.